Know The Types Of Kundali In Astrology

 Analyse The Position Of The Planet In Your Kundali, Get Free Janampatri…

 South Indian Kundali

-Now to place the planets, it is important to know the degree at which the planets were in the cosmos at the time of birth of the native.
+Now to place the planets, it is important to know the degree to which the planets were in the cosmos at the time of birth of the native.
 Let us assume that the Rahu was 24 degrees at the time of birth.
-So, Rahu would be placed in the Aries house.
+So, Rahu would be placed in the Aries’s house.